Analogs of Bol operators for $\mathfrak{pgl}(a+1\vert b)\subset \mathfrak{vect}(a\vert b)$: Bols invariant under

 Let $V$ be an irreducible $\fg_0$-module with either highest or lowest weight vector (or with both, if $V$ is finite-dimensional).
-Make $V$ a~$\fg_\geq$-module by setting $\fg_>V=0$.
-Set (P.B.W. is for the Poincar\'e--Birkhoff--Witt theorem)
+Make $V$ a~$\fg_\geq$-module by setting $\fg_>V=0$.Observe that $\fg =\fg_{-1} \oplus \fg_\geq$ and the Lie superalgebra $\fg_{-1}$ is commutative; set (P.B.W. is for the Poincar\'e--Birkhoff--Witt theorem)